oancea-ilie/react-scss-typescript-template/README.md

 This is a React.js adaptation of [Graffino Docker Ninja](https://github.com/Graffino/Graffino-Docker-Ninja) and 98% of the styling code is taken from there.

-This is a starter template for building React projects with TypeScript and Sass, featuring alias paths, advanced Webpack configurations via Craco, and Prettier for code formatting.
+This is a starter template for building React projects with TypeScript and Sass, featuring alias paths, Webpack configurations via Craco, Prettier Eslint & Stylelint.

 ### Project Features